bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 date: 2024-01-07
 ---

-# Grug Brained Guide to KZG Polynomial Commitments
+In this post, I'm aiming to explain to myself what a KZG polynomial commitment is, and talk about my [Zig implementation](https://github.com/bingcicle/kzigg).

-In this post, I'm aiming to explain to myself what a KZG polynomial commitment is, and talk about my Zig implementation.
 If you're only curious about the Zig usage, feel free to skip to the last section.

 # Why another explainer?